Congressman Patrick J. Tiberi

 The son of Italian immigrants and the oldest of three children, Pat Tiberi (TEE-berry) is a life-long resident of the 12th Congressional District.
 His working class parents found a home in the Northland area of Columbus, started a family, and made certain to instill in their children the value of a good education.
 Pat and his sisters attended the Columbus Public Schools’ Northland High School where Pat became the first in his family to graduate from high school.
 Next, Pat enrolled in The Ohio State University, where he played the trumpet in The Ohio State University Marching Band.
 In addition to his studies and band commitments, Pat worked at various jobs around town to earn the money to pay for his tuition.
 He graduated with a degree in journalism, but instead found himself serving his future constituents as an aide to then-Congressman John Kasich.
 He later decided to expand his opportunities to serve the community through election to public office and was chosen to serve in the Ohio Legislature where he eventually rose to the position of majority leader.

-Congressman Tiberi's position on the House Committee on Ways and Means allows him opportunities to influence issues that affect us all like: taxes, Social Security, Medicare, trade and health care.
+Pat's position on the House Committee on Ways and Means allows him opportunities to influence issues that affect us all like taxes, Social Security, Medicare, trade and health care.
 Pat serves as Chairman of the Subcommittee on Health and is a member of the Tax Policy Subcommittee.
-He previously served as the Chairman of the Subcommittee on Trade and helped usher the Trade Promotion Authority (TPA) bill through the House to ensure accountability and transparency in future trade agreements.
-He is also the vice-chairman of the Joint Economic Committee.
-Members examine economic conditions and recommend improvements to economic policy.
+He previously served as the Chairman of the Tax Policy Subcommittee and the Subcommittee on Trade, where he helped usher the Trade Promotion Authority (TPA) bill through the House to ensure accountability and transparency in future trade agreements.
+He is also the vice-chairman of the Joint Economic Committee where Members examine economic conditions and recommend improvements to economic policy.
 The chairmanship and the vice-chairmanship alternate between the House and the Senate every Congress.